tldr-pages/tldr/pages/common/kubectl-replace.md

 > Replace a resource by file name or stdin.
 > More information: <https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#replace>.

-- Replace resource using the resource definition file:
+- Replace the resource using the resource definition file:

 `kubectl replace -f {{resource_defination_file}}`